-On April 7, 2020, at the peak of the coronavirus pandemic, I wrote (in Hebrew) an article called "Where is America Going?" : "The American giant will accelerate its process of disengaging from the world, as previous arrangements that included global supervision will diminish (in case Trump is replaced) or dramatically break (if reelected).
-The world will suffer through a difficult, convoy-led, air-lifting, "all-dollarscount" hike in exports (insurance, defense expenses, etc.), forcing countries to try to secure shorter and safer supply lines.
-The US, which already today stands with the new agreements it has sought for itself, will focus on reviving the American economy and bringing home factories in general and China in particular".
+On April 7, 2020, at the peak of the coronavirus pandemic, I wrote (in Hebrew) an article called "Where is America Going?", where I stated that "the American giant will accelerate its process of disengaging from the world, as previous arrangements that included global supervision will diminish (in case Trump is replaced) or dramatically break (if re-elected).
+The world will suffer through a difficult, convoy-led, air-lifting, 'all-dollars-count' hike in exports (insurance, defense expenses, etc.), forcing countries to try to secure shorter and safer supply lines.
+The US, which already today stands with the new agreements it has sought for itself, will focus on reviving the American economy and bringing home factories in general and China in particular."
 China's situation has only worsened since then.
-The US-led trade war declared on the Chinese included a targeted attack on high-tech companies listed on the "black list."
-In addition to this, the Chinese economy, which has been suffering for several months due to the trade war, has recently adopted a liberal policy that has led, according to Western estimates, to 250 million people being infected with the coronavirus in one season, as the Chinese have no natural defense against the virus and their vaccine is not effective.
-In recent months, the Chinese government has been exploiting some of the loopholes, with the latest focusing on threatening American citizens that they will lose their American citizenship (!!!) and ban the export of high-End quality (for smartphones) and medium-quality (for the car and space industries) chips.
+The US-led trade war declared on the Chinese included a targeted attack on high-tech companies on the black list.
+In addition, the Chinese economy, which has been suffering for several months due to the trade war, has recently adopted a liberal policy that has led, according to Western estimates, to 250 million people being infected with the coronavirus in one season, as the Chinese have no natural defense against the virus and their vaccine is not effective.
+In recent months, the Chinese government has been exploiting some of the loopholes, with the latest focusing on threatening American citizens with loss of their American citizenship (!!!) and a ban on the export of high-end quality (for smartphones) and medium-quality (for car and space industries) chips.
 This collapse has already led to the transfer of production lines for companies such as Apple outside of China and attempts to develop in neighboring countries such as India, Thailand, Vietnam, and Malaysia.
-What does a country do where there is a single leader who holds all the powers, that send security to Former Chinese president Hu Jintao to be unexpectedly led out of party congress.
+What does a country do when there is a single leader who holds all the power and sends security to Former Chinese president Hu Jintao to unexpectedly lead him out of party congress?

-The situation in China as a dictatorship that is required to steer public sentiments to wherever it wants.
-A very logical way of managing anger could come to fruition as Chinese involvement in the Taiwan invasion, a move that US Admiral Michael Gilday estimates could potentially escalate into a high-level scenario.
+The situation in China is a dictatorship that is required to steer public sentiments to wherever it wants.
+A very logical way of managing anger could come to fruition as Chinese involvement in a Taiwan invasion, a move that US Admiral Michael Gilday estimates could potentially escalate into a high-level scenario.